prashantvikramsingh/Data-Analysis-using-Python/final/Readme.md

   being more densely populated areas over time.
 - We can see that terrorism is widespread, but judging by where the points are located, and quite obviously, it mostly affects areas that are more densely populated.
+- We can also note, that on average, every terror attack in North America claims 8 lives.

 # *Analysis 3*